Ashtanga Vinyasa Yoga Teacher Training

-It is designed to calm the mind, ease the body and to bring awareness of your true self.
-On regular practice, it will help in increasing strength, flexibility, stamina and endurance.
+It is designed to calm the mind, ease the body, and bring awareness of your true self.
+Regular practice will help in increasing strength, flexibility, stamina, and endurance.

 It is a form of moving meditation where the poses flow from one sequence to another, holding each for a few breaths.
 This system of yoga can be very therapeutic if practiced mindfully and in a way that supports each individual.

-This sequential performance of asanas helps in opening the channels of energy in your mind and body and prepares it for the next pose.
+This sequential performance of asanas helps in opening the channels of energy in your mind and body and prepares them for the next pose.

-Ashtanga and Vinyasa are two different ancient terms, having different meanings.
+Ashtanga and Vinyasa are two different ancient terms, that have different meanings.
 So before getting any further let’s first understand what ashtanga and vinyasa yoga is.

 Ashtanga Vs Vinyasa Yoga: All that you need to know